Skip to main content

 Support for Research Staff

-We are committed to supporting the personal, professional and career development of our community of research staff at Brunel University London (BUL).
+We are committed to supporting the personal, professional and career development of our community of research staff at Brunel University London.
 The University is a signatory to the UK Researcher Development Concordat

 UK Researcher Development Concordat

-The revised Concordat outlines a set of obligations relating to three core principles – (1) Environment and culture, (2) Employment and (3) Professional and career development.
-Central to all three areas are issues of equality, diversity and inclusion (EDI), with obligations outlined for four main stakeholder groups – institutions, funders, managers of researchers, and the researchers themselves.
+The Concordat outlines a set of obligations relating to three core principles – (1) Environment and Culture, (2) Employment, and (3) Professional and Career Development.
+Central to all three areas are issues of equality, diversity and inclusion (EDI), with obligations outlined for four main stakeholder groups; researchers, managers of researchers, institutions, and funders.

 Concordat 2019 – Principles